 President Trump attended a sumo wrestling competition with Japan's prime minister, Shinzo Abe, on Sunday, as the Japanese rolled out the red carpet for Trump during his visit to Tokyo.

 The wrestler who won the competition received a U.S.-made trophy named the President's Cup, in honor of Trump's trip.

 "That was something to see these great athletes, because they really are athletes," Trump said after the tournament.
 "It's a very ancient sport and I've always wanted to see sumo wrestling, so it was really great."

 Ayesha Rascoe is a White House correspondent for NPR.
-In her current role, she covers breaking news and policy developments from the White House.
-Rascoe also travels and reports on many of President Trump's foreign trips, including his 2019 summit with North Korean leader Kim Jong Un in Hanoi, Vietnam, and his 2018 summit with Russian President Vladimir Putin in Helsinki, Finland.
+She is currently covering her third presidential administration.
+Rascoe's White House coverage has included a number of high profile foreign trips, including President Trump's 2019 summit with North Korean leader Kim Jong Un in Hanoi, Vietnam, and President Obama's final NATO summit in Warsaw, Poland in 2016.
 As a part of the White House team, she's also a regular on the NPR Politics Podcast.